 What is a PWA app?

 Generally, a PWA app refers to the component of the web app that is ‘installed’ on the end user’s device.
+Catering to mobile users is crucial, as they demand faster load times and improved functionality.
 On smartphones, users can’t tell the difference between a PWA and a native app as they all look the same on the app drawer.
 On desktops, PWAs appear as shortcuts.

 What is a PWA site?